Offboarding Staff in Regular Positions

 Some departments, schools, and centers have an exit interview process.
 Consult with your school/center Human Resources professional about the process.Ensure that the staff member has an opportunity to do an exit interview.

 If your department, school or center does not have an exit interview process, you or your designee can also conduct an exit interview with the staff member.
 Consult with the Division of Human Resources Staff and Labor Relations (215-898-6093) on this process.
 Also refer to the these Exit Interview Guidelines and Sample Questions.
 You may request the Division of Human Resources Staff and Labor Relations to do an exit interview.

 Collecting University Property

-Before the staff member’s departure, you or a designee must collectall Penn keys, PennID card, flash drives, computers, work product, Purchasing and other University-sponsored credit cards, and all other University property in his/her possession.
+Before the staff member’s departure, you or a designee must collect all Penn keys, PennID card, flash drives, computers and, work products, Purchasing and other University-sponsored credit cards, and all other University property in their possession.

 Turning off Access to Penn Systems